Totally in awe is the only way to describe my state at 1:00 am on the eve of my sister’s birthday, as I stared at my work.

-Although I have had zero experience with this sort of thing, the instructions were thorough.
-I can read.
-So how hard could it be?
-I was hooked.
+I usually see sugar as an ingredient to be swapped out rather than celebrated.
+But this was a special birthday.
+And although I have had zero experience with this sort of thing, the instructions were thorough.
+How hard could it be?

-The cake was super easy.
-And blood-sugar spikes from eating this dessert are not a serious problem.
-Why?
+The cake was easy to make.
+Sugar spikes from eating this dessert are not a serious problem.
 There is no refined flour.
 And the protein from the eggs, as well as fats from the nuts and cream, impede absorption of the sugar.
 You get vitamins and minerals from the eggs and fruit, too.
 Calories?
 Yes.
 But empty calories?
 Not so much.

-I couldn’t find the nectarines Janet asked for.
-So I settled for mangoes.
-I had a vanilla bean in my spice drawer, a gift from Christmas past, stored tightly in a glass tube.
+I settled for mangoes, because I had some.
+I also had a vanilla bean in my spice drawer, a gift from Christmas past, stored in a glass tube.
 The fruit in its light vanilla syrup tasted wonderful and it cooked up in a flash.

 I flavored my whipped cream with a splash from a long-forgotten bottle of Crème de Cacao.
 Janet used Frangelico, which would have gone better with the nuts in the cake.
-But after tasting what I had on hand, I went with the cacao.
-Mm-Mm good!
+But the cacao was Mm-Mm good!

 Janet said to get everything ready before you begin the sugaring process.
-Vinny always says to Get ready-Get set before you Go!
 So I began at the beginning, toasting and skinning the nuts.
 After 10 minutes in the oven, I wrapped them in terry towel and began rubbing.
 Nuts!
-Half an hour later I was still trying to get the last bits of papery skin to peel off.
-Next time, I won’t be so picky.
+Half an hour later I was still trying to get the last bits of papery skin off.
+Next time, I’ll buy the skinned nuts.

-Janet called for a pot of ice water close to the stove.
-But I could find no use for it in her instructions.
-I had to call up her post on my computer, where I learned the ice water is for first aid.
-Yikes.
-Hot sugar burns like %&*$#!!!
+Janet called for a pot of ice water close to the stove, as a safety precaution.
+Yikes. she says hot sugar burns like %&*$#!!!
 This is NO job for a kid.
 It’s no job for an amateur cook, either.
-More time lost, but I was now committed.
+But by now, I was now committed.

 Terrified by Janet’s warnings, I turned the sugar and water on medium high, rather than high as instructed.
 The sugar began to froth.
 After 10 minutes, when it was supposed to be golden, it had just begun to bubble.
-At 20 minutes it looked a pale beige.
-Janet said: do not take your eyes from the pot.
 At 30 minutes I was going cross-eyed staring at the roiling sugar, which now looked glossy thick but still not what I would call golden.
 Next time, I’ll start on high.

 Then, ZAP.
 It browned at the edges.
 I turned the heat off and began waiting the minute or so Janet said it would take to cool.
 The whole pot of sugar turned brown.
 I moved it off the burner and stuck in my first skewered nut.
 The sugar dripped right off.
 It took about 5 minutes before the syrup would stay on the nut long enough for me to prop it over the edge of the counter.

-From that point on, I got about 10 or 12 done before the sugar hardened.
+From that point on, I got about 10 or 12 done before the sugar got too hard.
 I put the pot back on the burner (next time I won’t take it off) and managed to get a few more nuts done…. a persnickety process, indeed!

 I ended up with what you see in the picture at the top.